 At its September 20-21, 2012, meeting, the Board of Governors of the Washington State Bar Association (WSBA) approved the Charter and Roster for an independent governance task force to examine the organization's governance structure.
 Since its origin, the responsibilities of the WSBA have grown significantly.
 The membership of the WSBA has grown from 35 to more than 36,000.
 Today, the WSBA is one of the largest state bar associations in the country.
 Legal practice has become increasingly specialized and diversified.
 Women and minorities have joined the profession.
 Technological advances have changed how attorneys work.
 And the "practice of law" is being incrementally opened up to non-attorneys.
 In parallel, research and experience have yielded a wealth of learning and best practices for organizational governance.
-Yet, the WSBA governance structure has remained relatively unchanged for the past 80 years.
-Although important steps have been taken to diversify membership of the Board of Governors, few other changes have been made in response to the demands placed on the WSBA by these developments.
+Over the past 80 years, important steps have been taken to diversify membership of the Board of Governors and the WSBA has made incremental changes to its governance practices and processes to try to keep pace with new demands.
+But more significant change to its governance structure is required to keep the organization vital and strong so that it can tackle the complexity before it today and in the future.